 Inspiration

 The Stock Monthly Mover strategy, like the other strategies in this series, focuses on trading during the best times of the month for a given instrument.
-Over the past 30 years, it has provided a unique level of return in relation to the committed capital.
-It only trades during a short period of the month, with a win rate above 71%, which supports its ease of use.
-Get an idea based on the tests below whether it is worth adding to your portfolio.
+Over the past 31 years, it has provided a unique level of return in relation to the committed capital.
+It only trades during a short period of the month, with a win rate of almost 70%, which supports its ease of use.
+Based on the tests below, get an idea of whether it is worth adding to your portfolio.

 Key components